nasa/fprime/Svc/Deframer/docs/sdd.md

    _FB_ is a 1024-byte buffer owned by `Deframer`.

 2. **Push:** This configuration works with an active byte stream driver.
-   In this configuration the driver pushes buffers _FB_ that it owns to the Deframer by invoking a guarded port.
+   In this configuration the driver invokes a guarded port of `Deframer` to push buffers _FB_ that it owns to `Deframer`.
    The invocation transfers ownership of _FB_ to `Deframer`.
    Deframing occurs on the thread of the byte stream driver.
    `Deframer` deallocates _FB_ before it returns from